 All freezers are mounted on castors for ease of movement.
-The U101 upright freezer has two rear wheels.
-Upright freezers have feet that provide both a leveling feature and a locking feature to stop the freezer from rolling once it is in place.
-Chest freezers have locking front castors; these do not provide leveling adjustment, so the site chosen for the freezer must have a flat, level floor.
+Upright freezers and chest freezers have locking front castors to stop the freezer from rolling once it is in place; locking front castors do not provide leveling adjustment, so the site chosen for the freezer must have a flat, level floor.